guzman-raphael/sci-viz-demo/README.md

 - `metadata`: Great for showing context info for particular views
 - `plot`: Let's face it, we are going to need to be able to plot stuff
   - plotly
+- `custom`: Adding new, custom components is easy with our extensibility hook.
+See our currently supported components [here](https://github.com/jverswijver/pharus/blob/update_dynamic_api/pharus/component_interface.py) which you can reference when creating your own.

 ### Acknowledgements